 Out of stock

-Vintage Earrings, 1930s Jewelry, Unsigned JewelryThese lapis blue earrings are formed from molded-glass panels that look like carved gemstones.
+- Vintage Earrings, 1930s Jewelry, Unsigned JewelryThese lapis blue earrings are formed from molded-glass panels that look like carved gemstones.
 The flower motif in the blue-glass pendants is present in the silver-tone metal components that connect the pendant to the earring top.
 These all-original, unusual earrings have screw-backs, but they can be modified for pierced ears.
 Because these Art Deco earrings are 2″ long and bold (the glass panels are 3/4-inch squares), I would wear these drops with only an Art Deco bracelet – scroll down to see a selection.
-This versatile color is perfect for those who look best in cool hues.$ 245
+This versatile color is perfect for those who like to wear cool hues.USD$275.00